- Metric set element format

 - See also

-This article shows you how to format text values that are displayed in data visualizations.
-Text formatting can be done at the metric set level or by using placeholder keywords and format strings in supported data visualization properties.
+This article shows you how to format numbers and dates or times displayed in your metric set.
+Formats can be set in the metric set, or by using placeholder keywords in a data visualization's properties.

 |Numeric with 5 decimal places||N5||80,487,704.17919|

 |Currency with 2 decimal places||C2||$80,487,704.18|

 |Percent (multiplied by 100) with 0 decimal places||P0||8,048,770,418%|

 When using the 'C' currency format, the user's culture determines which currency symbol to use and where to place it.

 Normally, your values are in a specific currency and you should enter the corresponding Symbol.
 It will be placed according to the user's culture, but will display the same symbol to all users.